Breast cancer stages aim to describe how far cancer has progressed. The stage will affect the different symptoms and treatment options.

 - A tumor of any size has spread into the chest wall or skin of the breast, causing swelling or an ulcer to develop.

 - Cancer cells may also be present in to up to nine axillary lymph nodes.

 - They may be present in lymph nodes by the breastbone.

 Inflammatory breast cancer

 If cancer spreads to the skin of the breast, a person may have inflammatory cancer.
-Doctors consider this
+Doctors consider this at least stage 3b.